owncloud/QA/Server/Test_Plan_OCIS_Smoke_Test.md

 Admin:
 - [ ] create folder "for upload"
-- [ ] add link with name "to_upload" with role "Uploader" with password and expiration date
+- [ ] add link with name "to_upload" with role "Secret File Drop" with password and expiration date
 - [ ] open link and enter password (can only upload)
 - [ ] upload file (admin can see new file)
-- [ ] change share "for upload" from "Uploader" to "editor"
+- [ ] change share "for upload" from "Secret File Drop" to "Can edit"
 - [ ] admin add new file to folder "for upload"
 - [ ] refresh link (file exist)
 - [ ] admin changes password (refresh link has to type new password)